apache/openwhisk/docs/actions-swift.md

 ```bash
 zip ../action-src.zip -r *
 ```
-Pass the zip archive to the docker container over stdin, and the stdout will be a new zip archive with the compiled executable
+Pass the zip archive to the docker container over stdin, and the stdout will be a new zip archive with the compiled executable.
-The docker container takes in stdin the content of the zip archive, and writes to stdout a  new zip archive with the compiled swift executable.
+The docker container reads from stdin the content of the zip archive, and writes to stdout a  new zip archive with the compiled swift executable.
 ```
 docker run -i openwhisk/action-swift-v4.2 -compile main <action-src.zip >../action-bin.zip
 ```